ClydeFrog04/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain what a token is used for.
+Explain what a token is used for.
+A token is used to keep track of a user's credentials; one use being to keep a user logged in to a site.

-2. What steps can you take in your web apps to keep your data secure?
+What steps can you take in your web apps to keep your data secure?
+Two steps that come to mind are to build authentication requests to verify a user, and to protect sensitive routes by building private routes in your app.
+There are of course an endless number of steps one could take to protect data.

-3. Describe how web servers work.
+Describe how web servers work.
+Web servers run on a computer and listen for requests to come in.
+Once they get a request they respond with whatever output is designated for a given request; e.g. a post request comes in, the server might respond with a status code of 200 and return the new data that includes the posted data.

-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create: Post
+Read: Get
+Update: Put
+Delete: Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.